CrusadingGroundhog/python-homework/README.md

-# Unit 2 | Homework Assignment: Automate Your Day Job with Python
+# Unit 2 | Homework Assignment: Automate Your Day Job with Python-Note up top to fix those darn jpgs to link properly

 ## Background